HAPPY NEW YEAR!!

 What is Glaucoma?

-Glaucoma is the term for a diverse group of eye diseases, all of which involve progressive damage to the optic nerve.
-Glaucoma is usually, but not always, accompanied by high intraocular (internal) fluid pressure.
-Optic nerve damage produces certain characteristic defects in the individual’s peripheral (side) vision, or visual field.
+Glaucoma is the term for a diverse group of eye diseases, all which involve progressive damage to the optic nerve.
+Glaucoma is usually, accompanied by high intraocular (internal) fluid pressure.
+Optic nerve damage produces certain characteristic defects in the individual's peripheral (side) vision, or visual field.

 Are there different types of Glaucoma?